shawnkang00/Number-Baseball/README.md

 	- There are no duplicate digits in the answer, all the digits in the answer must be unique. (i.e. Numbers like 111 or 929 is not allowed)
 	- All digits in the answer can be numbers in between 0~9 (i.e. Number can start with 0, like 025).

+3. The player attempts to guess the number by inputting the number with the corresponding number of digits set by the difficulty.
+If the player inputs an invalid number, an error message will appear and the player has to input a number again.

-3. The program then returns feedback based on the guess.
+4. The program then returns feedback based on the guess.
-    - If a number in the player's guess exists in the answer and is in the correct place (correct digit), it is a “STRIKE”.
+	- If a number in the player's guess exists in the answer and is in the correct position (correct digit), it is a “STRIKE”.
-    - If a number in the player's guess exists in the answer but is in the wrong place, it is a “BALL”.
+	- If a number in the player's guess exists in the answer but is in the wrong position, it is a “BALL”.
 	- If NONE of the numbers in the player's guess exists in the answer, it is an “OUT”.
-	- The feedback will tell the play the TOTAL number of strikes and balls in the player’s guess, or an out. (e.g. 1 STRIKE 2 BALL, 3 STRIKE, 2 BALL, OUT, etc.)
+	- The feedback will tell the player the TOTAL number of strikes and balls in the player’s guess, or an out. (e.g. 1 STRIKE 2 BALL, 3 STRIKE, 2 BALL, OUT, etc.)

-4. The player continues to guess the number based on the feedback returned by the program after each guess until the player runs out of attempts.
+5. The player continues to guess the number based on the feedback returned by the program after each guess until the player runs out of attempts or gets the correct answer.

-5. The game ends when the player correctly guesses the number or runs out of attempts.
+6. If the player guesses the correct number, they win, or if they run out of attempts, they lose

-6. After the game ends, the player can choose to play the game again or quit the game

 ## Features
 - Player will select the difficulty of the game when the game starts